tzoahuna/fearless_simd/README.md

 A central idea is "levels," which represent a set of target features.
 Each level has a corresponding module.
 Each module for a level has a number of submodules, one for each type (though with an underscore instead of `x` to avoid name collision), with a large number of free functions for SIMD operations that operate on that type.

-On aarch64, the levels are `neon` and `fp16`.
-The `fp16` level implies `neon`.
+On aarch64, the level is `neon`.

-On x86-64, the currently supported level is `avx2`.
+On x86-64, the planned supported level is `avx2`.
 This is actually short for the x86-64-v3 [microarchitecture level][x86-64 microarchitecture levels], which corresponds roughly to Haswell.
 The `avx512` level is also planned, which is x86-64-v4.

+On wasm, the level is `simd128`.

 ## Credits